talnsoftware/DSynt_Converter/README.md

 --------------------------
 How to run the conversion
 --------------------------
-(0) Download the .jar from the "release" section of the folder.
+(0) Download the .jar from the "release" section of the folder, towards the top of this page.

 (i) IMPORTANT
 * Input file should be in the CoNll 2009 format; see http://ufal.mff.cuni.cz/conll2009-st/task-description.html (predicted columns and the columns after the 14th are ignored).